Sign In Register

 Safety Score1.0 / 5.0

-Hayward has an average annual temperature of 42°F (5°C).
+Hayward has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 12°F in January while summers reach 67°F in July.
-Annual precipitation is 31.3 inches.
+The area gets 249 sunny days per year, above the national average.
+Annual precipitation totals 31.3 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,189 feet.

 Temperature